Vlakoosh/vlakoosh/README.md

 Born in Poland, now an ACS student at KdG University in Antwerp.
 I'm training to become a web developer and entrepreneur.
 My future goal is to build startups and work as a full-stack engineer.
 Sometimes in my free time I work on electronics, arduino, and programming projects that go into the low-level side of computers.
 I also love working out, cooking, making instrumental music, and reading books on finance/business, psychology, tech, and personal well-being.

-## 💼 Professional Experience
-**Web Developer**
-- Completed multiple JS/HTML/CSS courses and finished many personal projects
-- Created online tools that helped me during university classes and exams
-- Built many web apps integrating JavaScript code into HTML
-- Solved multiple Frontend Mentor challenges with HTML and CSS <br/>

-**Low-Level Programming**
-- Wrote an assembly to machine code compiler in Java
-- Designed and implemented my own esoteric programming language and web based interpreter
-- Built a 8x16 led display, wired it up with 4 shift registers, and ran my own C version of tetris on it
-- wrote AVR arduino libraries in C (from scratch) for: using button inputs, lighting up LEDS, creating tones with Piezo buzzer, and using 7 segment displays

 ## 🛠️ Technical Skills

 ### Languages: